dmhendrickx/simpactcyan/sphinxdoc/source/simpact_simulationdetails.rst

 he's feeling better thanks to the treatment.
 After dropping out, the condition will worsen again, causing him to go to a doctor, get re-diagnosed and start treatment again.

+To get the HSV2 (resp.
+HCV) epidemic started, an :ref:`HSV2 seeding event <hsv2seeding>` (resp. :ref:`HCV seeding event <hcvseeding>`) can be scheduled.
+When this event is triggered, a number of people in the existing population will be marked as being HSV2- (resp.
+HCV-) infected.
+In case one of the partners in the relationship is HSV2 (resp.
+HCV) infected, transmission of the virus may occur.
+If so, a :ref:`HSV2 transmission event <hsv2transmission>` (resp. :ref:`HCV transmission event <hcvtransmission>`) will fire.

 Initialization of the simulation
 --------------------------------